New features (Version 1.2)

 To add the extension to Edge, first ensure you have their latest Chromium-based version installed.
 Information about it can be found at Edge insider.
 Then proceed to the Chrome Web Store and check the alert to "Allow extensions from other stores".
 Click the "Add to Chrome" button and the extension will be installed.

-If you find the extension helpful and would like to cite us, please reference our manuscript in preparation at bioRxiv.
+If you find the extension helpful and would like to cite us, please reference our manuscript published in Nature Methods.